The Colorado Avalanche, Dallas Stars and Florida Panthers are the joint favourites to win the 2024-2025 Stanley Cup.

 What many believe to be the most complete roster in the NHL will be largely the same next season.

-Core players like Aleksander Barkov, Matthew Tkachuk, Sam Bennett, Aaron Ekblad and Sergei Bobrovsky are locked in for at least one more season and will look to lead the Panthers to back-to-back Stanley Cups.
+Core players like Aleksander Barkov, Matthew Tkachuk, Sam Bennett, Aaron Ekblad and Sergei Bobrovsky are locked in for at least one more season and look to lead the Panthers to back-to-back titles.

 Stanley Cup betting notes

-- The Devils have 12-to-1 odds despite missing the playoffs last season.
+• The Devils have 10-to-1 odds despite missing the playoffs last season.
 This isn't too surprising when you consider the potential on this roster led by Jack and Luke Hughes.
-The front office also required Jacob Markstrom, a much-needed goalie upgrade.
+The front office also acquired Jacob Markstrom, a much-needed goalie upgrade.

-- The Senators acquired Linus Ullmark, which will help their young core continue building in the Atlantic division.
-At +3,500, the Sens may be poised to be Canada's next young team to break out following the Canucks' surprise first-place finish in the Pacific Division last season.
+• The Senators brought in Linus Ullmark, who should help their young core continue building in the Atlantic Division.
+At +4,000, the Sens may be poised to be Canada's next young team to break out following the Canucks' surprise first-place finish in the Pacific Division last year.